NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 #### What was the stream discharge prior to and during the flood events?

 The data for the stream gauge along Boulder Creek 5 miles downstream of downtown Boulder is reported in daily averages.
-Take a look at the interactive plot below to see how patterns of discharge seen in these data?
+Take a look at the plot below to explore discharge patterns.

-<iframe width="800" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~NEONDataSkills/8.embed"></iframe>
+<iframe width="800" height="800" frameborder="0" scrolling="no" src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/disturb-events-co13/boulder_precip_jan2001_jan2026.png"></iframe>

 #### Questions: